l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     ==> vertxsender: Received reply: pong
     ...

 Even if vertxsender and vertxreceiver had no knowldege of each other hostname and IP address, the vertx eventbus protocol has a discovering capability that let connect senders and receivers.

-But for protocols that don't have a similiar feature, Docker provide a [container linking option](https://docs.docker.com/userguide/dockerlinks/).
+For applications that don't have a similiar feature, Docker provide a [container linking option](https://docs.docker.com/userguide/dockerlinks/).

 ### Linking containers

-In this example we run a first Docker container (vertxdev) that starts up the HelloWorld web server we saw previously and a second one (vertxdev-client) that does an HTTP request using `wget`:
+In this example we first run a Docker container (vertxdev) that starts up the HelloWorld web server we saw previously.
+Then a second container (vertxdev-client) will do an HTTP request using `wget`:

     ENV['VAGRANT_DEFAULT_PROVIDER'] = 'docker'